Bartlesville Radio » News » Osage County Elected Officials Get Sworn in

 On Thursday morning, the newly elected officials of Osage County were sworn into office.

-District Two Commissioner Steve talburt was re-elected after defeating Bud Beaston, Bart Perrier was elected Sheriff after defeating the incumbent, Eddie Virden.
-Christina Talburt was elected County Clerk after defeating Robin Clerk.
+District 2 Commissioner Steve Talburt was re-elected after defeating Bud Beaston, Bart Perrier was elected Sheriff after defeating the incumbent, Eddie Virden.
+Christina Talburt was elected County Clerk after defeating Robin Slack.
 Lavender Carroll was elected Court Clerk after Jennifer Burd opted to resign.

 Here is District Court Judge Stuart Tate reading the officials their oath of office.